Wood Chips & Firewood

 But I don't want to get bumped to the back of the list!

-There's no order or priority to the list.
+There's no order or priority on the list.
 Arborists don't deliver to sites based on how long they have been waiting.
 Chosen sites based on who is closest to them and whether or not they're willing to accept logs.